ngoecknerwald/starfish-perception-telescope/README.rst

 Dataset improvements
 --------------------

 - **Dropping background-only images**: The input dataset was quite unbalanced with many more background-only images than images containing starfish.
 We ended up mostly ignoring many of these images by enforcing a balanced sample in the RPN and classifier training.
-This resulted in unnecessary calls to the feature extraction backbone which slowed down trainign.
-Simply ignoring those images alltogether could have resulted in faster training epochs.
+We were unable to get sample reweighting to work reliably.
+This resulted in unnecessary calls to the feature extraction backbone which slowed down training.
+Simply ignoring some of these images alltogether could have resulted in faster training epochs.

+- **Better feature scaling**: This model uses the default feature scaling inherited from the ``ImageNet`` dataset before the convolutional backbone.
+The images in this dataset are significantly more monochromatic and bluer than the ``ImageNet`` dataset meaning we would likely see improvement from feature scaling better matched to this dataset.